 2. Include Images and Links

-When you pitch producers of broadcast tv, you follow a lot of the same protocol as if you were pitching journalists your company news.
+When you pitch producers of broadcast tv, you follow a lot of the same protocol as if you were pitching broadcast media journalists your company news.
 Include any relevant information they’ll need to make their decision about booking you, including images of you (and your book, if you’ve written one; so much the better if you have), and links to more information, like press releases, company website, and past media coverage.

 3. Give Bullet Points